← Back

 In some industrial processes, events can develop very rapidly or involve intrinsically sensitive phenomena, such as fast runaway reactions, thermally unstable systems, hydrogen or H₂S services, or high-pressure operations.
 In these cases, process upsets can escalate quickly, leaving little margin for delayed or unreliable responses.

-When a HAZOP is applied to processes with potentially severe consequences and very fast dynamics, the analysis will often show that the residual risk remains unacceptably high.
+When a HAZOP is applied to processes with potentially severe consequences and very fast dynamics, the analysis may show that the residual risk remains unacceptably high.

-When existing safeguards are not sufficient to reduce the risk to a tolerable level, and the required risk reduction depends on a demonstrable level of reliability, a Safety Instrumented Function becomes necessary.
-A defined SIL is then required to quantitatively justify that the safeguard provides the needed risk reduction.
+When existing safeguards are not sufficient to reduce the risk to a tolerable level, and the required risk reduction depends on a demonstrable level of reliability, an independent safety instrumented function may be required.
+A SIL target is then assigned to demonstrate that the function can deliver the necessary risk reduction.

 A SIL function is a function for which a probability of failure on demand has been defined, designed, verified, and maintained to be consistent with the required risk reduction.